 Just watch the following video to see what I’m talking about.
 You will notice that only light punches are thrown on the Everlast Powercore heavy bag.

-If you need a standing bag that functions as a heavy bag, you need such a pro model like Ringside Elit that is used in boxing gyms.
+If you need a stand up bag that functions as a heavy boxing bag, you need such a pro model like Ringside Elit that is used in boxing gyms.

-I write about this problems because I do not want you to kill your bag on your next workout if you are a big and strong guy.
+I write about this problem because I do not want you to kill your equipment on your next workout if you are a big and strong guy.

 Ok, now let’s talk about how to have a proper training.